Maine Voices: In this storm, be the lighthouse that helps others reach home

 I am worried about how everyone is weathering the pandemic, and I have a request for those of us who are afloat (even barely).
 Let’s stop ourselves the next time we hear ourselves complaining.
 Let’s see the love that is right in front of us.

-The metaphor for our mental health challenges during the pandemic that I have come up with is a leaky boat.
+The metaphor I’ve come up with for the mental health challenges we face during the pandemic is a leaky boat.
 All of us (in the world) have water in our boat, likely a lot more water than when we started the pandemic.

 When we spread negativity, we may not realize that we are adding water to boats that are on the tipping point, that are already flooded, that are already sinking.
 This doesn’t mean that we cannot feel all of our emotions, but we do need to be mindful about what energy we send out to the world.